 We are focusing a significant portion of our commercial activities and resources on TEPEZZA, and we believe our ability to grow our long-term revenues, and a significant portion of the value of our company, relates to our ability to successfully commercialize TEPEZZA in the United States.
-As a newly launched medicine for a disease that had no previously-approved treatments, successful commercialization of TEPEZZA is subject to many risks.
-There are numerous examples of unsuccessful product launches and failures to meet high expectations of market potential, including by pharmaceutical companies with more experience and resources than us.
-While we have established our commercial team and U.S. sales force, we will need to further train and develop the team in order to successfully commercialize TEPEZZA.
+As a medicine launched for a disease that had no previouslyapproved treatments, successful commercialization of TEPEZZA is subject to many risks.
+There are numerous examples of failures to meet high expectations of market potential, including by pharmaceutical companies with more experience and resources than us.
+While we have established our commercial team and U.S. sales force, we will need to further train and develop the team in order to continue successfully commercializing TEPEZZA.
 There are many factors that could cause commercialization of TEPEZZA to be unsuccessful, including a number of factors that are outside our control.
 Because no medicine has previously been approved by the FDA for the treatment of TED, it is especially difficult to estimate TEPEZZA's market potential or the time it will take to increase patient and physician awareness of TED and change current treatment paradigms.
-For example, shortly after the launch of TEPEZZA, we transitioned our sales force to a virtual model in light of the COVID-19 pandemic, which, combined with physicians generally reducing their own availability, has made it more challenging to execute on our strategy to educate physicians about TEPEZZA and the treatment of TED.
 In addition, some physicians that are potential prescribers of TEPEZZA do not have the necessary infusion capabilities to administer the medicine and may not otherwise be able or willing to refer their patients to third-party infusion centers, which may discourage them from treating their patients with TEPEZZA.
 The commercial success of TEPEZZA depends on the extent to which patients and physicians accept and adopt TEPEZZA as a treatment for TED.
 For example, if the patient population suffering from TED is smaller than we estimate, if it proves difficult to identify TED patients or educate physicians as to the availability and potential benefits of TEPEZZA, or if physicians are unwilling to prescribe or patients are unwilling to take TEPEZZA, the commercial potential of TEPEZZA will be limited.
-In addition, the current disruption in TEPEZZA supply has resulted in existing patients stopping therapy and an inability of new patients to initiate therapy.
-Once TEPEZZA supply normalizes, we cannot be certain how many prior TEPEZZA patients will re-initiate therapy or whether or when growth in TEPEZZA adoption will return to levels seen prior to the supply disruption.
+In addition, the prior disruption in TEPEZZA supply resulted in existing patients stopping therapy and an inability of new patients to initiate therapy.
+We began resupplying TEPEZZA to the market in April 2021.
+Our ability to continue TEPEZZA supply could be impacted by additional government-mandated COVID-19 vaccine production orders and other risks associated with our reliance on our third-party manufacturers discussed below.
 We also have limited information regarding how physicians, patients and payers will respond to the pricing of TEPEZZA.
 Physicians may not prescribe TEPEZZA and patients may be unwilling to use TEPEZZA if coverage is not provided or reimbursement is inadequate to cover a significant portion of the cost.
 Thus, significant uncertainty remains regarding the commercial potential of TEPEZZA.
 If the continued commercialization of TEPEZZA becomes unsuccessful or perceived as disappointing, the price of our ordinary shares could decline significantly and long-term success of the medicine and our company could be harmed.